rainbowdashlabs/reputation-bot/docs/index.md

 The Reputation Bot was created for communities where the main focus is on mutual help between users.

 Normal level systems, which are based on pure activity are not able to reflect how much a user contributes to the community.
-User which have a lot of knowledge and are helping all the time have the same level like users which asks a lot of questions all the time.
-Thats where the Reputation Bot comes in handy.
+User which have a lot of knowledge and are helping all the time have the same level as users which asks a lot of questions all the time.
+That's where the Reputation Bot comes in handy.

 ## How does it work